-For plan years through 2018, if you can afford health insurance but choose not to buy it, you may pay a fee called the individual Shared Responsibility Payment.
+For plan years through 2018, if you can afford health insurance but choose not to buy it, you may pay a fee called the individual Shared Responsibility Payment when you file your federal taxes.
 (The fee is sometimes called the "penalty," "fine," or "individual mandate.")

-Starting with the 2019 plan year (for which you’ll file taxes in April 2020), the Shared Responsibility Payment no longer applies.
+Starting with the 2019 plan year (for which you’ll file taxes by July 15, 2020), the Shared Responsibility Payment no longer applies.

 The fee is calculated 2 different ways — as a percentage of your yearly household income, and per person.
 You’ll pay whichever is higher.